 There are several advantages in using a research database to find full-text journal articles on your topic.

-Similar to "Google-like" searching where the database will retrieve results based on the terms you enter
+A keyword search is similar to "Google-like" searching where the database will retrieve results based on the terms you enter

 Does not take into consideration the context of those terms

 Typically retrieves several results, although many may not be relevant to the topic

 Keyword searching is very flexible and is a good way to begin a search, especially if you are unsure of the correct terminology to use.
 As you begin reading through your results, you may notice trends and patterns in terminology (including subject headings/controlled vocabulary) that you can then apply and adapt to your search strategy.

 (also known as "controlled vocabulary")

 A targeted, specific way to search using a database's built-in controlled vocabulary